emirkin/bobik_javascript_sdk/README.md

 ## Bobik SDK for Javascript

-This is a community-supported SDK for interacting with Bobik.
+This is a community-supported SDK for web scraping directly from Javascript using Bobik.

 ### Installing